 You can specify indexes on collections to make querying faster.
 This is done by creating a list of index specifications called indexes in the meta dictionary, where an index specification may either be a single field name, a tuple containing multiple field names, or a dictionary containing a full index definition.

 A direction may be specified on fields by prefixing the field name with a + (for ascending) or a - sign (for descending).
 Note that direction only matters on multi-field indexes.
 Text indexes may be specified by prefixing the field name with a \$.
+Hashed indexes may be specified by prefixing the field name with a #:

 '''

-class Page(Document):

-title = StringField()

-rating = StringField()

-created = DateTimeField()

-meta = {

-'indexes': [

-'title',

 ('title', '-rating'),

+('category', 'cls'),

 {

 'fields': ['created'],

-'fields': 3600
+'expireAfterSeconds': 3600

 }

 ]

 }

 '''